Where Does Samba Music Come From? Exploring The Origins Of Samba Drumming

 Picture this: during the Portuguese colonial era, European masquerade balls collided with vibrant African cultural traditions, including music and dance.
 Out of this melting pot emerged Samba, with its pulsating rhythms and lively beats, gradually becoming the soul of the carnival.

+As time passed, Samba schools sprang up across Rio de Janeiro, each representing a unique community and bringing its own flavour to the carnival parade.
 Today, the Rio Carnival is a dazzling extravaganza where the beats of samba fill the streets.
 The schools perform passionately for the top spot.
-It's a celebration like no other, uniting people from all walks of life in a whirlwind of culture, music, and sheer joy.
+It’s a celebration like no other, uniting people from all walks of life in a whirlwind of culture, music, and sheer joy.

 Quite rightly, the Rio Brazil Carnival is described as the biggest party on the planet!
 Take a look for yourself: